 St. John’s is the “most forward-thinking, future-proof college in America.” –QuartzRead More

-St. John’s College’s Annual Security Report includes statistics for the previous three years concerning crimes that occurred on campus, in certain off campus buildings or property owned or controlled by St. John’s College and on public property within, or immediately adjacent to and accessible from, the campus.
-Read the current safety and security report issued for the previous year.
+St. John’s College’s Annual Security Report is published on October 1 as required by the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act.
+The report includes statistics for the previous three years concerning crimes that occurred on campus, in certain off campus buildings or property owned or controlled by St. John’s College and on public property within, or immediately adjacent to and accessible from, the campus.